nest/nest-simulator/doc/userdoc/documentation_workflow/user_documentation_workflow.rst

 Rendering HTML
 ~~~~~~~~~~~~~~

-If you intend to work on the documentation, or if you want to obtain a
+If you intend to work on the documentation or want to obtain a local version
-local version of it for other reasons, you can build the documentation
+of it, you can build the documentation by running the following command in
-by simply running the following command in the :ref:`build directory
+the :ref:`build directory <source-install>` of NEST (i.e. the directory where
-<source-install>` of NEST (i.e. the directory where you ran ``cmake``).
+you ran ``cmake``).

 .. code-block:: bash